oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 #### Command Permissions

 A new permission to access this command will be added by default only to superuser role.
-(Admin can add it to other custom roles)
+A new role that can inject *External Events* will be added and may be attached/added to any user in the system

 #### Permissions on Entities